 Flywheel’s plans cater to both business?owners and freelancers (with an emphasis on agencies).
 They offer a wide range of offerings, but for this review, we’ll focus on their?Pay-per-Site plans:

-- Tiny ($15 per month): This plan supports up to 5,000 monthly visits and is perfect for small personal websites and blogs.
+- STARTER ($30 per month): This plan supports up to 25,000 monthly visits and is perfect for freelancers, small sites and personal blogs.

-- Professional ($75 per month): The Professional tier can handle up to 100,000 monthly visits.
+- AGENCY ($290 per month): The AGENCY tier can handle up to 5,00,000 monthly visits.
 It’s a reliable option for popular blogs and established eCommerce sites.
 It will allow you to build over 30 websites.

-All the plans we mentioned above only support a single WordPress site each.
-They are expensive, as far as WordPress hosting goes, but in exchange for their price tags, they offer a great quality of service and little need for micromanagement.?If you want your site to run at top form at all times and can pay for the service, you should definitely consider Flywheel.
+The first two plans we mentioned above only support a single WordPress site.
+They are not very expensive, as far as WordPress hosting goes, and in exchange for their price tags, they offer a great quality of service and little need for micromanagement.?If you want your site to run at top form at all times and can pay for the service, you should definitely consider Flywheel.

 Overall pros and cons